Painter of the Vatican Mourner

 The Painter of the Vatican Mourner was an Attic black-figure vase painter, active in the middle of the sixth century BC and closely connected with the artists of the E Group.
 His real name is not known.
 His name vase is in the Vatican Museum and depicts a mourning woman standing before the nude body of a dead man on a bed of straw.
 There is no consensus on the interpretation of the scene.
 Eos and Sarpedon have been suggested, as have Oinone and Paris.
-John Boardman describes him as a thoughtful but sometimes inprecise artist.
+John Boardman describes him as a thoughtful but sometimes imprecise artist.